eyra/port/README.md

 ## Digital Data Donation Infrastructure (D3I)

-The D3i project is funded by PDI-SSH and is a collaboration between six Dutch universities and Eyra.
+The D3i project is funded by the PDI-SSH and is a collaboration between six Dutch universities and Eyra.

 The consortium is composed of researchers from: